 Food hygiene ratings of businesses

-The National Food Hygiene rating scheme allows anyone to find out if a restaurant, take-away or shop has good food hygiene standards.
+The National Food Hygiene rating scheme operated by the Food Standards Agency allows anyone to find out if a restaurant, take-away or shop has good food hygiene standards.

 The rating reflects the standards of food hygiene found at the business on the date of an inspection carried out by an Environmental Health Officer, it does not give a guide to food quality.